dizhang168/reading-flow/README.md

 **Backward navigation**

-End at the last element in the reading-flow focus navigation scope:
+End at the last element in the reading-flow container focus navigation scope:

 1. Find last element in reading flow items, B.
 2. Return B